mikkelrom/mikkelrom.com/src/posts/what-i-like-about-webstorm.md

 ---
 layout: layouts/post.njk
-title: What I like about WebStorm
+title: What I like about WebStorm and why
+metaDesc: These awesome features in WebStorm are the reason why I can't "just use VS Code like everyone else"
 socialImage: images/webstorm-logo.svg
 date: 2022-04-21T20:22:49.151Z
 tags: